fommil/fpmortals/manuscript/complete.md

 ## Natural Transformations

-A function from one type to another is written as `A => B` in scala, which is syntax sugar for a `Function1[A, B]`.
+A function from one type to another is written as `A => B` in Scala, which is syntax sugar for a `Function1[A, B]`.
 Scalaz provides similar syntax sugar `F ~> G` for functions over type constructors `F[_]` to `G[_]`.